 - Do not force your cat into the water.
 If you scare them too much, they may never want to get in the water again.
 Also, make sure that you don’t expose the cat to water that is too deep or does not have an easy exit point.

-You can certainly allow your cat to swim in the pool when they are ready.
-Swimming pools are large and deep, so until your cat is very comfortable swimming, they should always be supervised and helped when they are in or around the pool.
+You can certainly allow your cat to swim in a swimming pool when they are ready.
+A backyard pool is large and deep, so until your cat is very comfortable swimming, they should always be supervised and helped when they are in or around the pool.

 Pools can become a hazard when introduced too quickly, so take care.